dotnet/roslyn/docs/features/interceptors.md

 If more than one interceptor refers to the same location, it is a compile-time error.

-If an `[InterceptsLocation]` attribute is found in the compilation which does not refer to the location of an interceptable method call, it is a compile-time error.
+If an `[InterceptsLocation]` attribute is found in the compilation which does not refer to the location of an explicit method call, it is a compile-time error.

 ### Interceptor accessibility